 It’s Cost Efficient

 Now, this may sound like an odd reason to begin school early.
 But considering most homeschool families make HUGE financial sacrifices in order to homeschool, thinking about the financial details is super important!

 By starting homeschool Preschool early, I was able to use my Preschool resources for YEARS.
 Seriously.
 YEARS.
 This is huge when you’re homeschooling on a limited budget!
 Did I use every single activity every single year?
 Absolutely not!
 Each year we added another level of learning with more activities, and it was such a fun way to always change things up with what we had already purchased!

 Over all, my thinking is this – I would rather start early and spend nearly 3-4 years learning the basics at our own relaxed pace instead of stressing everyone out by trying to cram such important skills into a short period of time right before Kindergarten.
 LG loves her school time and, combined with tons and tons of playing, has been soaring!

+I hope this was super helpful in understanding why we started homeschool Preschool with our 2 year old!
 What about your little ones?
 I’d love to hear how you handle starting school with your kiddos!

 Let’s Hang Out!

 I’d love to chat and get to know you better!
 Come hang out with us in some of our favorite places!